mendix/docs/content/en/docs/refguide/runtime/datasource-runtime-behavior.md

 There are two [optimization modes](/refguide/data-sources/#optimization-mode) and the one that applies to the data source can be seen in the data source properties.

 As an example how this modes impact the performance and behavior of the widget we use a Data grid 2 as an example.
 The data grid is configured with a database datasource of entity `OrderLine`.
-The data grid is configured to have two columns which both display an attribute, the `Description` and the `Price` attribute.
+The data grid is configured to have two columns which both show an attribute, the `Description` and the `Price` attribute.

 ### Optimize for network round trips
 In this mode when objects are requested it returns the objects from the server and the objects include all the attributes of the `OrderLine` entity.